raghiahaidari/Spring_Project_Hospital/README.md

+# Hospital : using ORM, JPA, Hibernate and Spring Data

+This practical work focuses on implementing Object-Relational Mapping (ORM) concepts using Java Persistence API (JPA), Hibernate, and Spring Data.
+The main goal is to create a Spring Boot project that manages patient information using JPA and Hibernate, with the ability to switch from an in-memory H2 database to MySQL.

 ### Definitions
 - ORM (Object-Relational Mapping): ORM is a programming technique that converts data between incompatible systems using object-oriented programming languages and relational databases.
 - JPA (Java Persistence API): JPA is a Java specification for managing relational data in Java applications.
 It provides a set of interfaces and annotations for ORM.